githubEdit

 Update a service job

 A service job is updated using the actions API endpoint.
-For details on available actions, refer to the Service Job Actions API reference:
+For details on available actions, see the Service Job Actions API referencearrow-up-right:

 Example body: